Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Experiments

-\paragraph{The effect of image datasets} We vary the size of image sets (ImageNet) in building fingerprints.
-Fig.~\ref{fig:ablation_image} shows our evaluations of different language pairs.
-As the number of images increases, the translation performance increases or converges, observed over all pairs. \ours{} needs up to 1000 images to achieve good performance across all evaluated pairs.
-As the languages become more dissimilar, we may need more images to distinguish them.
+\paragraph{Size of image sets.} Fig.~\ref{fig:ablation_image} compares {recall@1} scores of \ours{} when different number of images (from ImageNet) are used for building fingerprints.
+When the number of images increases, the {recall@1} increases and converges for all pairs.
+As the languages become more dissimilar, \ours{} may need more images to attain good performance. \ours{} needs only $1000$ to $3000$ images to achieve good performance across all evaluated language pairs.